Team-Infinite-Void/transaction-tracker/README.md

 ### Achievements
 - **Robust Security Features**: Implementing QR-based two-factor authentication was a milestone that enhanced the security of our application significantly.
 - **Dynamic Data Analysis Tools**: Developing complex data analytics functionalities that provide users with meaningful insights into their spending habits.
+- **Implementation of Encryption Tools**: Utilized encryption tools to ensure data at rest is secure and protected.

 ### Challenges
 - **Cross-Platform Compatibility**: Ensuring the application runs smoothly across different operating systems remains a challenge.